 Lax O’Sullivan Lisus Gottlieb LLP is a premier independent litigation practice.
 We conduct high profile, complex litigation creatively and efficiently.
 The firm’s counsel practice is headed by some of Canada’s leading commercial litigators.
 The partners have extensive litigation experience.
 Each has earned a reputation for excellence in advocacy and for innovative strategies, not only in successfully litigating and resolving disputes, but in avoiding them as well.

-They are among the most consistently recommended counsel in Canada, according to various surveys of the profession.
-Seven of the partners have been acknowledged as a leading practitioner by peers in The Lexpert® Directory and four have been elected a Fellow of the American College of Trial Lawyers.
+Our partners are among the most consistently recommended counsel in Canada, according to various surveys of the profession.
+Seven of the partners have been acknowledged as leading practitioners in The Canadian Legal Lexpert® Directory, and three have been elected fellows of the American College of Trial Lawyers.

 Partner profiles are as follows: